autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-own-vehicle.md

 Now the vehicle should drive the calculated path!

-## 7. Tune parameters for your own vehicle & environment
+## 7. Tune parameters for your vehicle & environment

 You may need to tune your parameters depending on the domain in which you will operate your robot.